Power of Attorney & Living Will

 Which one do I need?

-Most people need both.
-In Ontario, property and personal care decisions are handled by separate documents.
+Most people benefit from all three.
+In Ontario, property and personal care decisions are handled by separate POA documents, and a Living Will complements both.
 Here's how to decide: